Simplicial Complexes are Game Complexes

+Note that in particular the second condition has to hold for \textit{any} board isomorphism between $B_1$ and $B_2$.
 If the ruleset of an SP-game is invariant, we also say that the game is an \textbf{invariant strong placement game (iSP-game)}.

-\col and \snort are examples of games that are invariant, while \domineering and \nogo are not.
-In \domineering half of the basic positions are illegal (Right cannot play vertically, while Left cannot play horizontally).
-That \nogo is not invariant is not as obvious.
+\col and \snort are examples of rulesets that are invariant, while \nogo is not.
+That \nogo is not invariant is not immediately obvious.
 Indeed on most boards both conditions hold, but whenever the board has an isolated vertex, playing on it is illegal (thus the basic position corresponding to that vertex is illegal).

+An example of an SP-game which fails the second condition is the following. \begin{example} Consider playing on the boards $B_1$ and $B_2$, both 4-cycles with labels as below, a game in which a Left piece on vertex 1 cannot be adjacent to another piece.

+Now $B_1$ and $B_2$ are isomorphic graphs and, since neither contains pieces, also isomorphic boards.
+The position in which there is a Left piece in the top left corner and a Right piece in the top right corner is legal on $B_1$ but not on $B_2$.
+Thus this game is not invariant. \end{example}

 Similar to the question of the previous section, we are interested in which simplicial complexes appear as the legal or illegal complex of an iSP-game.

 We will show below that the illegal complex of an iSP-game cannot contain an isolated vertex.